Hagarkhedr/Code-Challenge-Task/README.md

 # Code-Challenge-Task
-install mySql , import the database attached in repos in my sql -- install nodejs
+install mySql then import the database attached in repos in mysql

+-- install nodejs
 -- clone nodejs project and reactjs project
 -- change config. of database in server.js file in nodejs project